Obaidtanveer1804/Obaidtanveer1804.github.io/README.md

-all cards have been linked for proejcts and is working ->next steps add cards for education page and add a new skills page
+all cards have been linked for proejcts and is working doing ->adding a skills page